jgaa/RESTinCurl/Readme.md

 terminated after a configurable timeout-period when the client is idle.

 Asynchronous requests returns immediately, and an (optional) callback will be called when the request finish (or fails).
 The callback is called from the worker-thread.
-The callback should return immediately and do any time-consuming processing in another thread.
+In the callback you should return immediately, and do any time-consuming processing in another thread.

 Since all IO happens in the worker-thread, no data synchronization should normally be required, leading to better performance and simpler code.